rmlin/CoMHE/README.md

 By Rongmei Lin, Weiyang Liu, Zhen Liu, Chen Feng, Zhiding Yu, James Rehg, Li Xiong, Le Song

 ### Introduction
 Inspired by the Thomson problem in physics where the distribution of multiple propelling electrons on a unit sphere can be modeled via minimizing some potential energy, hyperspherical energy minimization has demonstrated its potential in regularizing neural networks and improving their generalization power.
+See our previous work -- [MHE](https://wyliu.com/papers/LiuNIPS18_MHE.pdf) for an in-depth introduction.

-In our paper, we propose the compressive minimum hyperspherical energy (CoMHE) as a more effective regularization for neural networks.
+Here we propose the compressive minimum hyperspherical energy (CoMHE) as a more effective regularization for neural networks (compared to [the original MHE](https://github.com/wy1iu/MHE)).
 Specifically, CoMHE utilizes projection mappings to reduce the dimensionality of neurons and minimizes their hyperspherical energy.
-According to different designs for the projection mapping, we propose several distinct yet well-performing variants.
+According to different designs for the projection mapping, we consider several well-performing variants.

 <img src="asserts/teaser.png" width="60%" height="60%">